snabbco/snabb/docs/README.troubleshooting.md

 **Problem:**

-Running some tools, such as `nic_ui.lua`, with identifiers from `lspci` can result in the following:
+Running some tools with identifiers from `lspci` can result in the following:

 ```
 lib/hardware/pci.lua:131: assertion failed!
 ```

+Reminder: the lspci output will look something like this:

 ```bash
 $ lspci | grep 82599